-- Pull down on the directional wheel and align arrows together. - Rotate crank handle counter clockwise lowering antenna fully into the cradle.
+- Pull down on the directional wheel and align arrows together. - Rotate the crank handle counterclockwise to lower the antenna fully into the cradle.
 Make an outside visual inspection to ensure the antenna is properly stowed.

 Boost Operation:

 To boost the antenna signal to the TV or VCR, use the boost switch.
 Turn this switch to the ON position.
 Turn the boost switch off when not in use.